samuraisam/requisite/README.md

 dependencies.

 ###A word to the wise
-Do note that when using this method of dependency management, it's advisible that you take reasonable security precautions.
+Do note that when using this method of dependency management, it's advisable that you take reasonable security precautions.
 If you happen to be using Chishop and Requisite on ep.io, your data will be on the public internet.
 Be sure to **abstain from including sensitive data** in your python packages.
 Chishop could also use some help implementing